Quickstart

 a container holding a port. docker compose down -v to fully reset.

-MEDIASOUP_ANNOUNCED_IP=127.0.0.1.
+MEDIA_ANNOUNCED_IP=127.0.0.1.
 For production deployments behind

-NAT, set this to your public IP and ensure UDP 10000-20000 is open.
+NAT, set this to your public IP and ensure the configured UDP media